DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     `enabled`
     ~~~~~~~~~
     A boolean that is `True` by default, if `False` then no loading will occur
-    at IOC startup, and the save thread will return without performing any
+    at IOC startup, and no values with be saved to any backup files.
-    backups.

     .. seealso::
         `softioc.builder` for how to designate a field for autosave.